-On Friday, the U.S. Court of Appeals for the 9th Circuit provided guidance on deceptive advertising claims concerning food products labeled "All Natural."
+Law360, New York (October 6, 2016, 2:33 PM EDT) -Last week, the Ninth Circuit provided guidance on deceptive advertising claims concerning food products labeled "all natural."
 In Brazil v.
-Dole Packaged Foods, LLC, No. 14-17480, the 9th Circuit ruled, in an unpublished opinion, that a trier of fact could find that Dole's "All Natural Fruit" labels are misleading to a reasonable consumer because the products contain synthetic citric and ascorbic acid.
-The 9th Circuit's opinion, although not binding precedent, will likely encourage additional "All Natural" class action litigation, reinforcing the need for companies in the food and beverage industry to seek advice from counsel before labeling or advertising products as "All Natural."
-The opinion also underscores the evidentiary burden on class action plaintiffs to establish that damages can be measured on a class-wide basis.
+Dole Packaged Foods LLC, No. 14-17480, the Ninth Circuit ruled, in an unpublished opinion, that a trier of fact could find that Dole's "all natural fruit" labels are micloading to a

+The Ninth Circuit's opinion, although not binding precedent, will likely encourage additional "all natural" class action litigation, reinforcing the need for companies in the food and beverage industry to seek advice from counsel before labeling or advertising products as "all natural."
+The opinion also underscores the evidentiary burden on class action plaintiffs to establish that damages can be measured on a classwide basis.